A-bee01/A-bee01.github.io/README.md

 * A safe space where people who have been affected can reach out to us and get a chance to connect with our professionals.
 * We are going to connect these wonderful ladies to agencies or companies where they can learn relevant tech or non-tech skills.
 * Companies or individuals can donate to a particular cause to help women who have been affected there by empowering them financially.
 * We also incorporated an audio based educative tips to help people who are going through certain problems.
-* These audios can also be accessed in different native languages for ladies from different places around the world where English is not understood.

 ## Building the WebApp